 - Fancy meals (luxurious restaurants): VND 100,000 – VND 300,000 for each time (US$ 5 – US$ 15)

 You should remember tap water is not safe enough to drink, so Vietnamese locals often use boiled or bottled water.
 A liter of water is less than VND 20,000 and can be bought in any convenience store.
 Average prices of other favorite Vietnamese drinks are listed in our 10 Must-Try Vietnamese Drinks in Ho Chi Minh City.

-The public bus is a very popular transportation in Vietnam, which is often preferred by expats with the average price is just about VND 6,000 per ride.
-Besides, you can hail a ride with an on-demand taxis service, which can offer many options including motorbike and car taxi.
+The public bus is a very popular transportation in Vietnam, which is often preferred by expats with an average price is just about VND 6,000 per ride.
+Besides, you can hail a ride with an on-demand taxi service, which can offer many options including motorbike and car taxis.
 The transport fare of these services ranges in price from VND 5,000 to VND 7,000 per kilometer for a motorbike taxi trip.
 You will have to pay higher if you use the premium service, which allows you to choose expensive cars.

 Grab is a great alternative to a taxi because of its lower price and good service.

 For those traveling from one city to another, overnight buses, trains, and airplanes are highly suggested.
 Overnight buses are very popular among Vietnamese young people to move around many cities at affordable prices varying from VND 100,000 to VND 500,000.
 Although going by train may take you a certain amount of time, it is among the top inexpensive ways to travel.
 However, the train ticket price could increase remarkably during the Vietnamese New Year Holiday.
 There are many Vietnamese low-cost airlines such as Vietjet and Jetstar that can save not only your time but also your budget.

 Here is the general price for different types of transportation in Vietnam: